jeandavidgrattepanche/Amplicon_MiSeq_V4/README.md

 ```
 $ python MiSeq_pipeline_V4_SWARM_part2HPC.py ExampleFiles/List_samples.txt ExampleFiles/RawData/
 ```

-**working in the last part of the pipeline to reomve outgroup based on tree or to skip this step and produce the final table.** okay when subsampling but not when the subsampling step is skipped
+okay when subsampling but not when the subsampling step is skipped
 ```
 $ python MiSeq_pipeline_V4_SWARM_part3HPC_noTree.py ExampleFiles/List_samples.txt ExampleFiles/RawData/
 ```

+**working in the first part of the pipeline to handle file with different naming (current naming accepted is three letters and a four digit number).**